TomasHubelbauer/osm-raster-map/README.md

 use https://stackoverflow.com/a/365853/2715716 to display the stroke length in km/m

-### Persist map configuration (longitude, latitude, zoom) after each change to restore where left off

-Possibly combine this with refactoring the map code to a class `Map` with events like onTileLoad, onTileRender etc.

 ### Implement pinch to zoom

 ### Benchmark the performance of the `canvas` and `img` based solutions somehow